 HWS has been included among the "Top 20 Small and Mighty Campuses of Excellence."
 The list is collaboratively published in Reform Judaism magazine's "7th Annual RJ Insider's Guide to College Life," in partnership with Hillel: The Foundation for Jewish Campus Life.

 Campus Pride's Campus Climate Index has recognized Hobart and William Smith Colleges as a leader for LGBT-inclusive policies, programs and practices.
-The Index awarded HWS an excellent score, receiving five out of a possible five stars for the second year in a row.
+The Index awarded HWS an excellent score, receiving five out of a possible five stars for the third year in a row.

 Hobart and William Smith have been recognized as leaders in sustainability for the past three years by Sierra Magazine and The Princeton Review.